ICB-DCM/pyPESTO/CONTRIBUTE.rst

 If you start working on a new feature or a fix, please create an issue on GitHub briefly describing the issue and assign yourself.
-Your startpoint should always be the ``develop`` branch, which contains the latest updates.
+Your startpoint should always be the ``main`` branch, which contains the latest updates.

 Create an own branch or fork, on which you can implement your changes.
 To get your work merged, please:

-1. create a pull request to the ``develop`` branch with a meaningful summary,
+1. create a pull request to the ``main`` branch with a meaningful summary,
 2. check that code changes are covered by tests, and all tests pass,
 3. check that the documentation is up-to-date,
 4. request a code review from the main developers.